-The pilot scheme was conceptualized by local prosecutor Dominique Alzeari and opened in October 2015.
+The pilot scheme was conceptualized by local prosecutor Dominique Alzeari and launched in October 2015.
 About 30 people have since passed through the six-month to two-year program, supported by a multidisciplinary team including psychologists and educators.

 Muslims are 'being made the scapegoats'